Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Summary of Results

-The cohomology ring of $W_{p,q}^{4n-1}$ can be computed using the Gysin sequence of the circle bundles $W_{p,q}^{4n-1}\to \mathbb{P}_\CC T\CP^n$.
-In particular $W_{p,q}^{4n-1}$ is simply connected and $H^{2n}(W_{p,q}^{4n-1};\ZZ)$ is finite of order equal to $ \vert p^n+p^{n-1}q+\dots + pq^{n-1}+q^n\vert $; see Subsection~\ref{SS:fat_bundles_topology} or \cite[p.~119]{Wi02}.
+The cohomology ring of $W_{p,q}^{4n-1}$ can be computed using standard techniques, see Subsection~\ref{SS:fat_bundles_topology}.
+In particular, $W_{p,q}^{4n-1}$ is simply connected and $H^{2n}(W_{p,q}^{4n-1};\ZZ)$ is finite of order equal to $ \vert p^n+p^{n-1}q+\dots + pq^{n-1}+q^n\vert $; see Lemma~\ref{LEM:topology_Aloff_Wallach} or \cite[p.~119]{Wi02}.
 Hence by varying $p,q$ appropriately, we obtain infinitely many spaces of pairwise distinct homotopy type.
-This proves the first row in Theorem \ref{THM:main_theorem_existence}.
+This, along with the first row of Theorem~\ref{THM:homogeneous_simple_version}~\eqref{item:Fa}, implies Theorem \ref{THM:main_theorem_existence_short}.
 We remark that Wilking (resp.\ Tapp) constructed on each $W_{p,q}^{4n-1}$ with $pq<0$ (resp.\ $pq\neq 0$) inhomogeneous metrics of positive sectional curvature on an open dense subset \cite{Wi02} (resp.\ of non-negative sectional curvature and positive at a point \cite{Ta03}).

+The unit tangent bundle $T^1\sph^n$ is especially interesting in the cases $n=3,7$, since the corresponding spheres $\sph^n$ are parallelizable and hence $T^1\sph^n$ is diffeomorphic to $\sph^{n-1}\times\sph^n$.
+Observe that the corresponding metrics of $\Ric_k>0$ with $k=2,6$ given by Theorem~\ref{THM:homogeneous_simple_version} improve the standard product metrics, which are only of $\Ric_k>0$ for $k=4,8$, respectively.
+The case $n=3$ is somehow exceptional since the metric given by the fat bundle construction is only of $\Ric_3>0$ (cf.~Theorem~\ref{THM:homogeneous_spaces_fat}).
+However, $T^1\sph^3=\so{4}/\so{2}$ is $\sp{1}\times\sp{1}$-equivariantly diffeomorphic to the homogeneous space $(\sph^3\times\sph^3)/\Delta\sph^1$, which does admit a metric of $\Ric_2>0$, as it will be discussed in Remark~\ref{rem:products_spheres}; see~Remark~\ref{rem:T1S3} for details.